doctrine/orm/docs/en/reference/second-level-cache.rst

 * ``NONSTRICT_READ_WRITE``

-  * Read Write Cache doesn’t employ any locks but can do reads, inserts , updates and deletes.
+  * Read Write Cache doesn’t employ any locks but can do reads, inserts, updates and deletes.
   * Good if the application needs to update data rarely.